Close Menu

 – The report says.

-GM revealed their self-driving car now in early January and have said that if only they get permission, the company will have thousands of self-driving cars out on the roads, in complex environments, in 2019 already.
+GM revealed its self-driving car in early January and has said that if they get permission, the company will have thousands of self-driving cars out on the roads, in complex environments, in 2019.

-Following GM, is Waymo, Alfabet’s (Google) image division, and the German consortium Daimler-Bosch.
+Following GM is Waymo, Alphabet’s (Google) image division, and the German consortium Daimler-Bosch.

-The report describes Tesla’s Autopilot technology as falling behind – stagnated and even regressed since it was first launched in 2015.
-The report connects the later with the cooperation between the car manufacturer and Mobileye, that ended in 2016.
-However, after a notable fatal accident, the companies went separate ways, and it has not been good for Tesla’s technology development.
+The report describes Tesla’s Autopilot technology as falling behind – stagnated and even regressing since it was first launched in 2015.
+The report connects the latter with the cooperation between the car manufacturer and Mobileye, which ended in 2016.
+However, after a notable fatal accident, the companies went their separate ways, and it has not been good for Tesla’s technology development.

 “Tesla gets high points for its vision, but they have not demonstrated the ability to make that vision consistent,”